 - natural gums and resins.

-The new organic regulations 2021-2022 provide for the introduction of clearer labelling for organic products.
-This labelling must mention the origin of agricultural raw materials.
-It must also indicate the name of the inspection body.
-The European organic logo must be prominently displayed on products.
+The new organic regulations 2021-2022 introduce clearer labelling requirements for organic products.
+Labels must state the origin of agricultural raw materials and identify the relevant inspection body.
+The EU organic logo must also be prominently displayed on products.

-According to the new European regulation on organic farming, since plants must be nourished primarily by the soil ecosystem, certain production and farming methods are prohibited.
-These include, among others:
+Under the new European organic farming regulation, since plants must be nourished primarily by the soil ecosystem, certain production and farming methods are prohibited.
+These include:

 - hydroponic farming;